JayTG/Azure-Administrator/README.md

 This name also defines a manageable Azure resource, and it's not trivial to change later.
 That means you should choose names that are meaningful and consistent, so you can easily identify what the VM does.
 A good convention is to include the following information in the name:
 ![Screenshot 2022-04-19 142317](https://user-images.githubusercontent.com/87706066/164014136-e8ffc5a2-c3c3-458c-925d-0ec5cd4d494c.png)

+### What is an Azure resource?
+An Azure resource is a manageable item in Azure.
+Just like a physical computer in your datacenter, VMs have several elements that are needed to do their job:

+- The VM itself
+- Storage account for the disks
+- Virtual network (shared with other VMs and services)
+- Network interface to communicate on the network
+- Network Security Group(s) to secure the network traffic
+- Public Internet address (optional)

+Azure will create all of these resources if necessary, or you can supply existing ones as part of the deployment process.
+Each resource needs a name that will be used to identify it.
+If Azure creates the resource, it will use the VM name to generate a resource name - another reason to be very consistent with your VM names!

+### Decide the location for the VM
+Azure has datacenters all over the world filled with servers and disks.
+These datacenters are grouped into geographic regions ('West US', 'North Europe', 'Southeast Asia', etc.) to provide redundancy and availability.

+When you create and deploy a virtual machine, you must select a region where you want the resources (CPU, storage, etc.) to be allocated.
+This lets you place your VMs as close as possible to your users to improve performance and to meet any legal, compliance, or tax requirements.

+Two other things to think about regarding the location choice.
+First, the location can limit your available options.
+Each region has different hardware available and some configurations are not available in all regions.
+Second, there are price differences between locations.
+If your workload isn't bound to a specific location, it can be very cost effective to check your required configuration in multiple regions to find the lowest price.

+### Determine the size of the VM
+Once you have the name and location set, you need to decide on the size of your VM.
+Rather than specify processing power, memory, and storage capacity independently, Azure provides different VM sizes that offer variations of these elements in different sizes.
+Azure provides a wide range of VM size options allowing you to select the appropriate mix of compute, memory, and storage for what you want to do.

+The best way to determine the appropriate VM size is to consider the type of workload your VM needs to run.
+Based on the workload, you're able to choose from a subset of available VM sizes.
+Workload options are classified as follows on Azure: